 - Regularly review and update web pages on their sites for timeliness and accuracy at least once per semester.

 - Update or delete irrelevant or outdated content

 Sites regularly found to be out of date will be referred to the Marketing and Communications Office for review, and a plan and timeframe for bringing the site up to date will be developed.

-The college is committed to providing access to all individuals seeking information on its website.
-The Marketing and Communications Office regularly conducts audits of Drupal sites to ensure that all site content meets the college’s required accessibility standards.
+The university is committed to providing access to all individuals seeking information on its website.
+The Marketing and Communications Office regularly conducts audits of Drupal sites to ensure that all site content meets the institution’s required accessibility standards.